syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/tool-tip.md

 # Tooltip in ##Platform_Name## 3D Chart Component

-3D Chart will display details about the points through tooltip, when the mouse is moved over the specific point.
+The 3D Chart will display details about the points through tooltip, when the mouse is moved over the specific point.

 ## Default tooltip

 By default, tooltip is not visible.
-The tooltip can be enabled by setting [`Enable`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DTooltipSettings.html#Syncfusion_EJ2_Charts_Chart3DTooltipSettings_Enable) property to **true**.
+The tooltip can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DTooltipSettings.html#Syncfusion_EJ2_Charts_Chart3DTooltipSettings_Enable) property in `TooltipSettings` to **true**.

 {% if page.publishingplatform == "aspnet-core" %}